hloe/gohtml.github.io/README.md

-# This is repository for my projects.
+# This is repository for my projects

 [projects](https://github.com/hloe/hloe.github.io/tree/master/projects/) - here you can see all my projects with source files.